A-Cloud2024/AndroidUpgradeTOSEM2025/Supplement F Other Data.md

 ### Table 1 The comparison in responses to the single-choice questions.

-We selected the responses to the single-choice questions for a variance analysis, grouping the participants' responses by work experience, and dividing the intervals into **76 participants with less than 5 years, 29 participants with 5-10 years, and 15 participants with more than 10 years.**
+We selected the responses to the single-choice questions for a variance analysis, grouping the participants' responses by work experience, and dividing the intervals into **76 participants with less than 5 years, 29 participants with 5-10 years, and 15 participants with more than 10 years.** The detailed distribution of responses to the questions is shown in the table below.

 <table>
   	<tr>
 	<td align="center" >Question</td>
         <td align="center" >Options</td>
         <td align="center" >Under 5 years</td>
         <td align="center" >5-10 years</td>